 Happy Creek Arboretum is an introductory type of educational facility.
 It is ideal for the serious landscaper who wants to see what a particular tree would look like around a home at maturity.
 It is equally ideal for the beginning student of tree study, child or adult, to learn identification characteristics such as names, bud and branch patterns, and leaf shapes.

 Observing the different faces of the trees through the seasons allows seeing tree responses to proper care like correct pruning and mulching.
 In general, you can begin your study of tree science, advance it, or just plan a sensible and beautiful landscape around your home.

 The Arboretum is located just off Commerce Street in Front Royal between Main St. and Prospect St. We recommend that you park near the Visitor Center on Main St. Map.
-More information can be found in this Arboretum Brochure.

 Some of the trees featured at the Happy Creek Arboretum:

 - Apple Serviceberry

 - Carolina Silverbell

 - Red Maple